jimlehner/the-virus-of-variation/README.md

 # The Virus of Variation: Making Sense of Death and Data using Process Behavior Charts
 Welcome to the official GitHub repository for **The Virus of Variation: Making Sense of Death and Data using Process Behavior Charts**.

-Here, you will find the Python code, Excel files, and datasets used to generate the figures in the **The Virus of Variation**.
+Making sense of data, understanding variation, and improving processes is not a spectator sport.
+It is a method and technique that is best learned by doing.
+It is for this reason that the Python code, Excel files, and datasets used to generate the figures in the book are provided here.

 <img src="images/The-Virus-of-Variation_Book-Cover_Final_Mockup.jpg" alt="Cover Image" width="50%">